patzly/grocy-android/app/src/main/assets/README.md

 ## Improvements

-- server settings for default values in Settings
+- server settings for default values in settings
 - product edit with location tracking disabled: space between barcode chips and other field

 ## Features